-HCBs go through natural growth and die-off cycles, often driven by seasons (Yamamoto and Nakahara 2009).
-Consider monitored natural attenuation (MNA) for the water body if your community is interested in more passive and less costly HCB management strategies.
-MNA may be feasible for an HCB if exposure risks can be controlled.
-Even if a more active approach is preferred, in certain cases MNA may be the only practiced option-for example, if the affected water body is too remote or too large to be cost-effectively treated through an imposed engineered solution.
-Similarly, if the HCB occurs late in the growing season or after the recreational senson is over, there may not be support or funding to invest the resources needed for active bloom treatment and management.
+HCBs go through natural growth and die-off cycles, often driven by sensors (Yamamoto and Nakahara 2009).
+Consider monitored natural attentiation (MNA) for the water body if your community is interested in more passive and less costly HCB management strategies.
+MNA may be feasible for an HCBs if exposure risks can be controlled.
+Even if a more netive approach is preferred, in certain cases MNA may be to only practical option-for example, if the allected water body is too remote or too large to be cost-effectively treated through an imposed engineered solution.
+Similarly, if the HCB occurs late in the growing season or aller the recreational sensor is over, there may not be support or funding to invest the resources needed for active bloom treatment and management.
 On the other hand, if the water body is used as a drinking water source, MNA may not be an option (see Section 5).